 Because the flagfall is a fixed price per bus trip, it represents a contribution by passengers to the fixed costs of providing bus services.
-Fixed costs are costs that are not dependent on the number of services run; variable costs are costs that change in
+Fixed costs are costs that are not dependent on the number of services run; variable costs are costs that change in proportion to the services provided.
+Fixed costs include overheads, depots, depreciation of existing buses and payments for new buses.
+Variable costs include bus overhead costs (like registration and insurance, ticketing costs), bus hourly costs (for example, the wage paid to the bus driver) and bus kilometre costs (for example, diesel costs).
+Most of the non-operator costs (those incurred by the RTA) are also fixed - like those involved in providing and maintaining bus lanes.

-Two submissions preferred no flagfall be included in bus fares,86 indicating that this would help with integrating modes of travel as a passenger would not have to pay the flagfall twice if changing to another mode (or another bus).87 We consider that it is appropriate to continue to include a flagfall component in the ticket price because it better reflects the cost structure of providing bus services and reduces the relative fare for longer distance trips.
-However, we are sympathetic to the view that many passengers who change buses within a single journey effectively pay two flagfalls.88 Under the existing paper-based fares, passengers can avoid this by purchasing a weekly TravelPass.
+Two submissions preferred no flagfall be included in bus fares, indicating that this would help with integrating modes of travel as a passenger would not have to pay the flagfall twice if changing to another mode (or another bus).
+Western Sydney Community Forum also raised concerns about the cost of longer journeys in the western suburbs particularly when the journeys include multiple flagfalls.

+We consider that it is appropriate to continue to include a flagfall component in the ticket price because it better reflects the cost structure of providing bus services and reduces the relative fare for longer distance trips.
+We also note that all passengers travelling 16+ sections (or more than 24 kilometres) pay the same fare.

+However, we are sympathetic to the view that many passengers who change buses within a single journey effectively pay 2 flagfalls.
+Under the existing paper-based fares, passengers can avoid this by purchasing a weekly TravelPass.
 However, for passengers who make only a small number of trips per week this ticket may be too expensive.